enlightn/enlightn-docs/security/host-injection-analyzer.md

 If you have already set the `X-Forwarded-Host` header at your reverse proxy level, you may ignore this analyzer.

-::: danger Wildcard Server Names
+::: danger Secure Web Server Configuration
-Note that you may also be exposed to a host injection attack if trusted proxies are not setup and your server name is setup as a wildcard on your web server.
-This however, has more to do with an insecure web server configuration and this analyzer does not detect such situations.
-It is recommended to configure your web server without a wildcard server name.
+This analyzer assumes that your web server configuration is secure.
+If that is not the case, you may still be vulnerable to host injection attacks.
+To secure your web server configuration, make sure to configure a catch-all server block (Nginx) or VirtualHost (Apache) to catch all requests with unrecognized Host headers, specify non-wildcard server names and turn on the `UseCanonicalName` directive (for Apache).
 :::

 ## How To Fix